papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 # Register a Local Asset on Asset Hub

 ## Introduction

 As detailed in the [Asset Hub Overview](./overview.md#local-assets){target=\_blank} page, Asset Hub accommodates two types of assets: local and foreign.
 Local assets are those that were created in Asset Hub and are identifiable by an integer ID.
+On the other hand, foreign assets originate from a sibling parachain and are identified by a Multilocation.

 This guide will take you through the steps of registering a local asset on the Asset Hub parachain.

 ## Prerequisites